 2.2.1.
 Selection of the study area and participants

 This study was conducted in the city of Korhogo.
 Initially, all areas used for market gardening within the city were included in the survey (Figure 1).
 Nine major sites were visited as part of the study.
-These were Kassirimé, Ossiéné, Takali, Natiokobadara, Koko (Koko Nanguin, Koko dam), Cocody, Résidentiel 1, Nouveau quartier (Route Kapélé) and the low-lying area next to the UPGC (UPGC Lowlands).
+These were Kassirimé, Ossiéné, Takali, Natiokobadara, Koko (Koko Nanguin, Koko dam), Cocody, Résidentiel 1, Nouveau quartier (Route Kapélé), and the low-lying area next to the UPGC (UPGC Lowlands).
 Table I shows the number of producers surveyed and the number of plots per site.
 A total of 51 producers were interviewed at the nine sites surveyed.
 Each producer had several vegetable plots.
 A total of 154 plots of market gardening were visited.